7RU7H/CTFs/HackTheBox/Retired-Machines/Blackfield/Blackfield-Notes.md

 - password spray - done
 - profile seems like a rabbithole of profiles -check potentially

 ```
 impacket-getTGT -dc-ip 10.129.229.17 'blackfield.local/audit2020'

 smbget # use ccache file to auth in and get lsass.zip
 ```

+- Is Ipwn3dYourCompany still enabled
+- Is Ipwn3dYourCompany soft deleted?

+- Is there a better way to view the firewall_rules.txt